systemsmedicine/adjuvanted-vaccine/code/README.md

         $ python parameter_estimation.py
     ```

     It outputs the best fit parameters to the `params` folder in the parent directory.
 Two files are generated: `best_fit_params_base_(model_variant).csv` for the non-adjuvanted vaccine, and `best_fit_params_adj_(model_variant).csv` for the adjuvanted formulations.
+Note that model `A*` uses the same base parameters as model `A`.

 - `results.ipynb` is a Jupyter notebook that can be used to interactively explore the output of the main program for the best parameter values.
-In particular, reproduce all plots from the paper.
-For more details, see [here](https://jupyter.org/).
+In particular, reproduce all model plots from the paper.

 ---